-These can be made easier by following the grievance procedure and the Behavioural standards in the workplace guidance 'Behavioural Standards in the Workplace Guidance'
+These can be made easier by following the grievance procedure and the Behavioural standards in the workplace guidance

 An employee may be the cause of grievances among his or her co-employees - perhaps on grounds of personal hygiene, attitude, or capability for the job.
 Employers must deal with these cases carefully and should generally start by talking privately to the individual about the concerns of fellow employees.
 This may resolve the grievance.